dan-chow/reading-notes/books/Hadoop_The_Definitive_Guide_3rd/Ch04_Hadoop_IO.md

 - If you are using a native library and you are doing a lot of compression or decompression in your application, consider using CodecPool, which allows you to reuse compressors and decompressors, thereby amortizing the cost of creating these objects.

-- Example 4-3.
-A program to compress data read from standard input and write it to standard output using a pooled compressor
+- A program to compress data read from standard input and write it to standard output using a pooled compressor
   ```java
   public class PooledStreamCompressor {
     public static void main(String[] args) throws Exception {